setmy-info/setmy-info.github.io/src/site/markdown/opencode.md

 export OLLAMA_BASE_URL="http://localhost:11434"
 ```

+### Tinker backend

+In the SMI toolset OpenCode is used with the [Tinker](https://thinkingmachines.ai/tinker/)
+backend: a custom `tinker` provider in the OpenCode config with `TINKER_API_KEY` in the
+environment, serving Qwen and Llama models, including your own fine-tuned ones.
+The Tinker
+client itself installs with `smi-install-package tinker`.

 ## Passing a logged-in session to another machine

 After `opencode auth login`, the credentials are stored in `~/.local/share/opencode/auth.json`.